News

 Plastic waste is everywhere.
 From the wrappers around our food to the packaging that ships products to our door, it’s an unavoidable part of modern life.
 But what happens when plastic has served its purpose?

-iSustain, we’ve spent years working with recyclers—both mechanical and advanced—to give plastics a second life.
+At iSustain, we’ve spent years working with recyclers, both mechanical and advanced, to give plastics a second life.
 We’ve witnessed the various processes used and expanded our knowledge of recycling technology along the way.
 While the terminology and industry jargon can often be confusing, we’re here to demystify plastic recycling processes, explain how they work, and show the real-world impact they can have.
 Whether you’re managing waste for your business or simply curious, let’s dive in.

 Why Traditional Recycling Isn’t a One-Size-Fits-All Solution